bushra-muneer/Task-Manager-App/README.md

 ## Introduction

-My Flutter Project is a simple task manager app designed to help users manage their daily activities and to-dos efficiently.
+Task Manager App is a simple task manager app designed to help users manage their daily activities and to-dos efficiently.
 Users can add, edit, delete tasks, assign priorities, set reminders, and view their tasks.

 ## Features